 Introduces self by name to the patient, PCT, and RN, 100% of the time.
 Consistently displays a respectful, empathetic, and caring attitude toward patients and families 100% of the time.
 Interacts with other members of the health care team RN, PCT, MD, etc. professionally.
 Accepts changes in assignments to accommodate the patient’s needs.

 Accepts constructive criticism as demonstrated by positive behavioral changes, if indicated

 3) Job Specific Responsibilities

-Provides constant observation of the patient/s intervening as necessary to ensure patient safety.
+Provides intermittent/ close observation of the patient/s intervening as necessary to ensure patient safety.
 Documents patient status every 15 minutes.
 Independently communicates patient information and observations promptly to the RN.
 Actively listens to the patient and acts in a caring professional manner.

 Provides care for the patient; bathing, feeding, toileting, ambulating, turning and repositioning.
 Demonstrates knowledge and skill in assisting patients with activities of daily living.
 Follows directions from the RN regarding limitations and privileges the patient has at all times.
 Possesses the ability to redirect the patient to a different activity.
 Possesses the ability to de-escalate a patient and maintain a therapeutic environment.
 Observes and report any significant occurrences in the patient’s condition and behavior to the RN.